An Empirical Investigation of the Role of Pre-training in Lifelong Learning: Preliminaries

-\textbf{Task sequences.} One of the desiderata of a LL method is to be robust to different task sequences as task ordering is unknown beforehand.
-Hence, we run all of our experiments with 5 random task sequences and report average performance (see Appendix~\ref{sec:task_sequences} for task sequences).
+One of the desiderata of a lifelong learning method is to be robust to different task sequences as task ordering is unknown beforehand.
+Hence, we run all of our experiments with different random task sequences and report average performance.
+Below, we list our task sequences.